 Depression is a longer-term mental illness while sadness is a temporary feeling.
-Dr Poon Shi Hui, Associate Consultant, Department of Psychiatry, Singapore General Hospital shares more on the topic.
+Dr Poon Shi Hui, Consultant, Department of Psychiatry, Singapore General Hospital (SGH) shares more on the topic.

 Depression: How is it different from feeling sad?

 While it is normal to experience a low mood when faced with disappointments and defeats, this should not last more than a few days, or become so overwhelming that the individual is incapacitated with negative thoughts, said Dr Poon Shi Hui, Consultant,

 Singapore General Hospital

 “If the negative emotions – such as hopelessness and worthlessness – persist and last more than two weeks, you may be suffering from depression,” said Dr Poon.

 Depression, she added, is a mental illness that requires not only professional help but also support from family and friends.
 Asking someone who is suffering from depression to “snap out of it” or “don’t think so much” about the unhappy things in their lives is easier said than done, said Dr Poon.
 “Well, the truth is, as much as they wish to, they are unable to,” she said.

 8 Depression signs and symptoms

 - Feeling down, sad or empty most of the time and over an extended period.